Hillside Strangler: Judith Miller

 On November 1, 1977, police were called to Alta Terrace Drive in La Crescenta, a neighborhood 12 miles north of downtown Los Angeles, where the body of a teenage girl was found naked, face up on a parkway in a middle-class residential area.
 The homeowner had covered her with a tarp in the early morning hours to prevent the neighborhood children from viewing her on their way to school.
 Ligature marks were on her neck, wrists and ankles, indicating to police she was bound and strangled.
 The body had been dumped, indicating she was killed elsewhere.

 Detective Salerno also found a small piece of light-colored fluff on her eyelid and saved it for the forensic experts.
 A coroner's report further detailed that she had been raped and sodomized.
-The girl, who was described as being "small and thin, weighing about 90 pounds and appearing to be about 16 years old", was eventually identified as 15-year-old Judith Lynn Miller, a former student of Hollywood High School, a runaway, and occasional sex worker.
+The girl, who was described as being "small and thin, weighing about 90 pounds and appearing to be about 16 years old", was eventually identified as 15-year-old Judith Lynn Miller, a former student of Hollywood High School.
+After dropping out, Miller was a runaway and small-time sex worker.

-Miller was last seen alive on October 31, 1977, talking to a man driving a large two-tone sedan on Sunset Boulevard next to Carney's.
-The stranglers told her they were undercover police officers, handcuffed her, and took her to Buono's Auto Upholstery Shop at 703 E. Colorado St. in Glendale, where she was murdered.
+Miller was last seen alive on Halloween, October 31, 1977, talking to a man driving a large, two-toned sedan on Sunset Boulevard next to Carney's.
+The stranglers had told her they were "undercover" police officers, handcuffed her, and took her to Buono's Auto Upholstery Shop at 703 E. Colorado St. in Glendale, where she was murdered.

 Lissa Kastin

 Five days later, on November 6, 1977, the nude body of another woman was discovered near the Chevy Chase Country Club in Glendale.
-Like Miller, she bore five-point (neck, wrists, and ankles) ligature marks, and of having been strangled and brutally raped, but not sodomized.
+Like Miller, her body bore five-point (neck, wrists, and ankles) ligature marks, and showed signs of having been strangled and brutally raped, but not sodomized.
 The woman was identified as 21-year-old waitress Elissa Teresa "Lissa" Kastin, who was last seen leaving the restaurant where she worked the night before her body was discovered.

-Kastin was also a professional dancer for the all-female dance troupe The L.A.
-Knockers, and, unlike the two previous victims, she was not a sex worker, drug user or runaway.
-The stranglers followed Kastin after she was seen driving home from work, pulled her over on the street she lived on, presented a fake police badge, and told her that they were detectives.
+In addition to working full-time, Kastin was also a professional dancer in the all-female dance and cabaret troupe The L.A.
+Knockers and (unlike the previous two victims) was not a prostitute, drug user or runaway.
+The stranglers followed Kastin after she was seen driving home from work, pulled her over on the street she lived on, presented a fake "police badge", and told her that they were detectives.
 They then handcuffed her and told her they needed to take her in for questioning.